parthenocissus/krcdnc/content/_notes_s/tactical-emotions.md

           caption: "Artistic rendering of a camouflaged ship.
 Via <a href='https://99percentinvisible.org/episode/episode-65-razzle-dazzle/' target='_blank'>Roman Mars</a>, 99% Invisible."
     - type: "txt"
       html: "<p>There is an intriguing example from technological history, that combines visual æsthetics and military tactics.
 Before the First World War, the British and US military started to paint its ships in strange – and rather beautiful – black-and-white zebra-like shapes, in order to confuse German torpedo-equipped U-Boats.
 This naval camouflage tactics was called Dazzle.<sup id='s7'>7</sup></p>
-      <p>“This camouflage was not about invisibility”, said the writer and producer Roman Mars.<sup id='s8'>8</sup> “It was about disruption.
+      <p>«This camouflage was not about invisibility”, said the writer and producer Roman Mars.<sup id='s8'>8</sup> «It was about disruption.
 Confusion.”
 Artists such as Picasso considered these ships æsthetic objects, even claiming such artistic camouflage was invented by cubists.</p>
       <p>In 2010 artist and technologist Adam Harvey initiated a media art project called CV Dazzle.<sup id='s9'>9</sup> It is a set of fashion strategies for making your face unrecognizable by face recognition algorithms.
 These strategies have an exciting visual flair (including eccentric make-up and hairdos), showing again that a style driven by tactics can indeed be æsthetically significant.</p>"
     - type: "img"
       grid_rules: "grid-template-columns: 656fr 1211fr;"